 Mid-semester and final grades will be issued to all students for all courses enrolled.
 Final grades become a part of the student’s permanent record and are used in computing grade point averages.
-If a student repeats a course, the highest grade in the course is calculated in the grade point average (GPA).
+If a student repeats a course, the highest grade in the course is calculated in the grade point average (GPA.).
 The lower grade earned in the course is disregarded when calculating the GPA, but is not deleted from the student’s record.
-On the student’s transcript, an “E” placed next to a course indicated the repetition of a course excluded from the GPA and an “I” indicates the repetition of a course included in the GPA.
+On the student’s transcript, an “E” placed next to a course indicates the repetition of a course excluded from the GPA and an “I” indicates the repetition of a course included in the GPA.
 The GPA is computed by dividing the total number of quality points by the total number of GPA hours earned.
 Non-traditional grades including grades of I, W, WA, AU, S, U, and P are not computed in the GPA.

 The grading system at Delaware State University is shown below: